 You sell goods from a physical location

-- For a high-volume business: a physical, or terminal, POS system is your best option as it allows for swift checkouts, therefore cutting down on in-store lines.
-These systems can be expensive, but many have embedded capabilities for inventory management, sales reporting, customer data collection, and employee activity tracking.
+Once your business reaches a certain volume, however, you'll need to invest in a physical, or terminal, POS system.
+That will allow for swift checkouts, therefore cutting down on in-store lines.
+These systems are more expensive, but offer much more to help manage your business, from inventory management, sales reporting, customer data collection, to staffing and payroll.

 You move from place to place

-If you're a business owner who routinely travels from client to client to conduct business—say, a fair vendor, event planner or contractor—a credit card terminal or magstripe reader that plugs into your smartphone offers maximum convenience.
+If you're a business owner who routinely travels from client to client to conduct business—say, an event planner or contractor—a credit card reader that plugs into your smartphone offers maximum convenience.
 These devices are small, portable, and allow you to take secure payments wherever you are; they're also inexpensive and require no long-term commitment.
-The downside: each transaction comes with fees ranging from 1.5 percent to 3.5 percent.
+The downside: each transaction comes with fees, generally 1.5 percent to 3.5 percent.

 You work for yourself

-If you're a freelancer, consultant, or otherwise provide a service, you need a system, such as PayPal, that makes it easy for clients to send you electronic payments with a few clicks.
-PayPal's fees start at 2.9 percent, plus 30 cents per transaction, but its transactions are encrypted to safeguard from fraudulent activity.
+If you're a freelancer, consultant, or otherwise provide a service, you need a system or bank product that makes it easy for clients to send you electronic payments with a few clicks.
+Just make sure that the system offers encrypted transactions, to safeguard from fraudulent activity.

-Entrepreneurs who need a full accounting solution may find it worth investing in software such as FreshBooks, which also tracks billable hours, submits invoices, and collects credit card payments on your behalf.
-Plans start at $15 a month, plus payment processing fees.
+Entrepreneurs who need a full accounting solution may find it worth investing in software which also tracks billable hours, submits invoices, and collects credit card payments on their behalf.

-No matter which payment solution you choose, keep security top of mind: all your card readers, networks, online shopping carts, and physical records should comply with the Payment Card Industry Data Security Standard (PCI DSS), which sets regulations to ensure credit card transactions are protected against fraud and data breaches.
+No matter which payment solution you choose, keep security top of mind: all your card readers, networks, online shopping carts, and physical records should comply with the Payment Card Industry Data Security Standard (PCI DSS), which dictates practices to protect credit card transactions against fraud and data breaches.